mpokrass/Personality-notes/psych-356.md

 First part was the Iliad (avenge the stealing of Helen and sack Troy.)
 They won that battle.
 Second part of the story was getting home and living a long and generative healthy life.

-Achilles never got home, never became wise, got truncutated at a childish phase/stage.
+Achilles never got home, never became wise, got truncated at a childish phase/stage.
 Odysseus on the other hand, was "cool" and clever, capable, like the Cretans.
 Capable of seeing other perspectives, and having relationships with other people.
 Gave him special powers to not be like Achilles.

 He had the idea for the Trojan horse, was able to end the war.
 He could understand most people, knew they were deluded and vulnerable to flattery (Trojan horse).